 Alligator Wallets & Crocodile Wallets For Men

 We’re proud of our genuine crocodile wallet range and custom alligator wallet designs.
 Be sure you’re getting the “real deal”.
-Crocodile and alligator skin wallets are superior to caiman.
+Crocodile and alligator skin wallets are far superior to caiman.
 These are often sold as a genuine alligator wallet online.
 We are king of the crocodile men’s wallet, alligator and crocodile are what we do best.
-But don’t take our word for it, check around and see how we stack up against the rest.
-We know you’ll be back!
+But don’t take our word for it, check around and see how we stack up… we know you’ll be back.

 Alligator Wallets Genuine Skins… Guaranteed!